 • Expand people’s understanding of the systemic issues at play.
 Provide examples of concrete policies (proposed or enacted) that increase access to vaccinations and reduce disparities in access.

-• Emphasize collective responsibility.
-Be explicit about the ways that improving access to vaccination services for all children and adolescents is our collective responsibility as a society.
+• Emphasize that this is a community-wide effort.
+Be explicit that improving access to vaccination services for all children and adolescents is a way to demonstrate our commitment to community wellbeing.

 Recommendation #3